nixarchie/Dots/README.md

 - **The user is expected to backup important files beforehand**.

-- The files present inside `home/shellconf/` should be edited according to the user's liking, containing `alias`, `functions` and other things to the users liking as they as automatically sourced at every new instance.
+- The files present inside `home/shellconf` should be edited according to the user's liking, containing `alias`, `functions` and other things to the users liking as they as automatically sourced at every new instance.

-- The hyprland dots are incomplete and not fully functunal and are thus removed, if you wish to use the same setup as me, use this <a href="https://https://ii.clsty.link/en/">setup</a> by <a href="https://github.com/end-4">end-4</a>
+- The hyprland dots are incomplete and not fully functunal and are thus removed, if you wish to use the approx. same setup as me, use this <a href="https://ii.clsty.link/en/">setup</a> by <a href="https://github.com/end-4">end-4</a>

 - The scripts are currently focused on Arch, as it is what the creator (me) used to create them.